 No dealer, salesperson or other person has been authorized to give any information or to make any representations not contained in this Prospectus in connection with the offering covered by this Prospectus.
-If given or made, such information or representations must not be relied upon as having been authorized by the Company or the Underwriters.
-This Prospectus does not constitute an offer to sell, or a solicitation of an offer to buy, any security other than the Common Stock, nor does it constitute an offer or solicitation in any jurisdiction where, or to any person to whom, it is unlawful to make such offer or solicitation, or an offer or solicitation is not qualified to do so.
+If given or made, such information or representations must not be relied upon as having been authorized by the Company, the Selling Stockholders or the Underwriters.
+This Prospectus does not constitute an offer to sell, or a solicitation of an offer to buy, any security other than the Common Stock, nor does it constitute an offer or solicitation in any jurisdiction where, or to any person to whom, it is unlawful to make such offer or solicitation, or an offer or solicitation by anyone in any jurisdiction in which the person making such offer or solicitation is not qualified to do so.
 Neither the delivery of this Prospectus nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the facts set forth in this Prospectus or in the affairs of the Company since the date hereof.